CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/NET.1.2 Network Management.txt

 #### NET.1.2.A8 time synchronization

 All network management components, including the integrated network components, MUST use a synchronous time.
-The time MUST be synchronized at each location within the local network using NTP service.
+The time MUST be synchronized at each location within the local network via NTP service.
 If a separate management network is set up, an NTP instance MUST be positioned in this management network.

 #### NET.1.2.A9 Securing network management communication